cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 to human error were explored to warn the reader about potential pitfalls in the dataset itself.
-This should give the reader the confidence to begin to read the files in the dataset and to understand the breadth and depth of information avaliable.
+This should give the reader the confidence to begin to read the files in the dataset and to understand the breadth and depth of information available.
 A future post will explore the options for performing structured queries on the dataset and how Triplestores work from a user's point of view, which will equip the reader to appreciate what these technologies can do for